 You ask them about an issue.
 They say, "Yes, that's true," and then you say, "Are you sure that's true, sir?"
 Yes, it is.

 That statement is just as good as the rest of the testimony in your case.
 Yeah, and you feel very confident about it?
 Right.
-And you don't have any memory issues, do you?
+And do you have any memory issues, by any chance?
 No, I don't.
 I usually set the hook fifteen questions deep, and then you say, well, wait a minute,

 I've got this document here, and it shows just the opposite of what you just testified.
 Now they're going to trigger and try to wiggle off the hook and say, "Wait a minute."
 They'll try to explain themselves, and this is where you look at them and listen; we just went through fifteen questions about that.

 You said that was as good as the rest of your testimony.
-You just said that the information was accurate and correct, and now look at you trying to get off the hook.
-And then that's where their credibility once again gets destroyed and you can win a criminal case by one of these powerful concepts.
+You just said that the information was accurate and correct, and now you're trying to get off the hook.
+And then that's where their credibility is once again compromised, and you can win a criminal case using one of these powerful concepts.